mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 So, grab your favorite mug of coffee (or tea, if that’s your jam), find a cozy spot, and join me as we venture into the heart of homelab creation.
 In the next post, we’ll fire up our Proxmox hypervisor, spin up some virtual machines, and explore the software side of things.
 Spoiler alert: Home Assistant is waiting in the wings!

-Remember, this isn’t just about hardware — it’s about building a playground where curiosity reigns supreme.
+Remember, this isn’t just about hardware—it’s about building a playground where curiosity reigns supreme.
 Buckle up, my friend; the homelab adventure awaits! 🌟

 ## Vision and Initial Requirements